 Validate that there is no PMKID included in the second Authentication frame if the originator does not include any PMKID in the first Authentication frame.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.

+Store the indicated ANonce

-Store the indicated ANonce, perform the group's scalar-op (see 12.4.4.1 (General)) with the originator’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss, if the second Authentication frame is not discarded.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, perform the group's scalar-op (see 12.4.4.1 (General)) with the originator’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss, if the second Authentication frame is not discarded.

+If the AKM is AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, using the originator’s ephemeral ciphertext, its own ephemeral decapsulation key and the ML-KEM decapsulation algorithm to generate the ephemeral ML-KEM shared secret, MLKEMss, if the second Authentication frame is not discarded.

-Derive the PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy) if a PMKSA is identified.
-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.
+Derive the PTK with the identified PMKSA and DHss/MLKEMss as defined in 12.7.1.3 (Pairwise key hierarchy) if a PMKSA is identified.
+Irretrievably delete the shared secret, DHss/MLKEMss, upon completion of PTK generation.

 If a PMKSA is not identified through PMKSA caching, before sending the Authentication frame carrying EAP Success, a responder shall:

-Derive the PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).
+Derive the PTK with DHss/MLKEMss as defined in 12.7.1.3 (Pairwise key hierarchy).

-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.
+Irretrievably delete the shared secret, DHss/MLKEMss, upon completion of PTK generation.

 If a PMKSA is not identified throughPMKSA caching, after receiving the Authentication frame carrying EAP Success, an originator shall:

-Derive the PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).
+Derive the PTK with DHss/MLKEMss as defined in 12.7.1.3 (Pairwise key hierarchy).

-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.
+Irretrievably delete the shared secret, DHss/MLKEMss, upon completion of PTK generation.

 TGbt Editor: Instruction: Modify 13.2.2 as shown below

 13.2.2 Authenticator key holders